Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts

-\textbf{Problem and Motivating Example.} \Cref{fig:example} illustrates a code change and the related rationale fragments scattered across multiple artifacts that explain why the change was made.
-The example shows a commit\footnote{https://github.com/square/okhttp/commit/4c86085429edbeef0a383941936ee7b64cc3805e} from OkHttp\footnote{https://square.github.io/okhttp/}, a Java HTTP client for the Java Virtual Machine (JVM), Android, and Graal Virtual Machine (GraalVM).
+\Cref{fig:example} illustrates a code change and the related rationale fragments scattered across multiple artifacts that explain why the change was made.
+The example shows a commit\footnote{https://github.com/square/okhttp/commit/4c86085429edbeef0a383941936ee7b64cc3805e} from OkHttp\footnote{https://square.github.io/okhttp/}, a Java HTTP client for the Java Virtual Machine (JVM), Android, and the Graal Virtual Machine (GraalVM).
 The commit removed logic in \texttt{Platform.java} that supported Application-Layer Protocol Negotiation (ALPN), a Transport Layer Security (TLS) extension enabling clients to inform servers which application-layer protocols they support.
-While commit message states the change's \goal (“Dropping ALPN support”), it does not explain why this change was necessary or what alternatives were considered.
+While the commit message states the change's \goal (“Dropping ALPN support”), it does not explain why this change was necessary or what alternatives were considered.

 Artifacts linked to the commit, shown in the figure, provide richer context that helps explain the change.
-For instance, the \textit{Class Javadoc} of \texttt{Platform.java} note that ``Android 4.4 … suffers from a concurrency bug,'' while Issues \#666\footnote{https://github.com/square/okhttp/issues/666} and \#647\footnote{https://github.com/square/okhttp/issues/647} include detailed comments about the problem: ``the SSL\_CTX\_set\_alpn\_protos call is not thread safe” and causes a ``segfault in … libssl.so.''
-Issue \#666 also records alternative solutions that developers considered, including small code changes as workarounds until a permanent fix in Android became widely available.
+For instance, the \textit{Class Javadoc} of \texttt{Platform.java} noted that ``\textit{Android 4.4 … suffers from a concurrency bug}'' while Issues \#666\footnote{https://github.com/square/okhttp/issues/666} and \#647\footnote{https://github.com/square/okhttp/issues/647} include detailed comments about the problem: ``\textit{the SSL\_CTX\_set\_alpn\_protos call is not thread safe}” and causes a ``\textit{segfault in … libssl.so.}'' Issue \#666 also records alternative solutions that developers considered, including small code changes as workarounds until a permanent fix in Android became widely available.